They Took Mushrooms Together. They Meditated Together. How Did It End In Murder?

 A lot was being stirred up at the time, though; a month into his relationship with Dulai, Kubiak broke up with Lisa, telling her that he'd fallen out of love with her.
 She was blindsided and brokenhearted, but since she had nowhere else to live, she continued to stay with Kubiak.

-On July 15 — the day Dulai came over, the day before she died — Kubiak told Lisa that “[Herleen] had some horrible dark energy around her,” and so Lisa left the house, leaving the two of them alone.
+On 15th July — the day Dulai came over, the day before she died — Kubiak told Lisa that “[Herleen] had some horrible dark energy around her,” and so Lisa left the house, leaving the two of them alone.
 And yet, that same day Dulai called her father.
 “She was happy, joking, and discussed how she was going to keep the family together when I’m not around,” he wrote to the court.
-She called Aman, who was eight-months pregnant, and teased her: “She was telling me she didn’t like any of the names I had picked out, and was making fun of me telling me what to name the baby.”
+She called Aman, who was eight months pregnant, and teased her: “She was telling me she didn’t like any of the names I had picked out and was making fun of me telling me what to name the baby.”

 Advertisement